matejson/to-do/README.md

 # to-do App
 ToDo App displays a list of tasks to be performed.
 Tasks are divided into done and to-do.
+App allows us to create a list of tasks, mark them as completed, and delete tasks from the list.

 ## Technologies used in this project: